The Gay Dog: Plot

-Meanwhile, Jim's daughter Sally (Petula Clark) is attending the Women's Institute to avoid Peter, who is also her unwanted suitor.
+Meanwhile, Jim's daughter Sally is attending the Women's Institute to avoid Peter, who is also her unwanted suitor.
 There, she meets and falls in love with a final-year medical student who is lecturing the group on first aid.

 On race day, Jim and Peter bet Prince of Erin at odds of 7-1, whilst the local community (who would normally bet on Raving Beauty) bet on Raving Beauty where the odds are still 1-1.
 Both greyhounds perform well, but Prince of Erin wins.
 The local community realise that Jim and Peter knew more, which results in Jim getting a black eye.
 Jim has won enough money from the bookmakers, though, to take a taxi home, give the vicar a donation for his charities, and pay back four family members their stake money.

 Meanwhile, Peter offers to be the best man at Sally's wedding and goes off with Peggy.

 The film ends with a Jim and Maggie going on holiday to Blackpool in a new motor car with Jim sitting in the back with Raving Beauty.
-A subplot has Jim's daughter (Sally) and the vicar's son (Leslie) get engaged to be married.
+A subplot has Jim's daughter and the vicar's son get engaged to be married.